See more articles

 • Multiple lawsuits have been filed, including a class-action on behalf of minors

-• Apple privately threatened to remove Grok from the App Store and rejected multiple updates between January and March 2026
+• Apple privately threatened to remove Grok from the App Store in January and rejected multiple updates between January and March 2026

 The controversy is a double-edged sword for Grok’s growth stats.
-Reuters noted that Grok’s U.S. market share jump to 17.8% came amid the sexualised images backlash — raising questions about how much of the growth was driven by the controversy itself drawing attention to the platform.
+Reuters noted at the time that Grok’s U.S. market share jump to 17.8% came amid the sexualised images backlash — raising questions about how much of the growth was driven by the controversy itself drawing attention to the platform.
+The March decline to 13.5% suggests that effect, if it existed, has now reversed.

 More Information About Grok Users